dbieber/davidbieber.com/hugo/content/post/2019-05-10-weisfeiler-lehman-isomorphism-test/index.md

 Steven List produced an award winning short film called _The Colony_ based on the disappearance of Boris Weisfeiler, available [on Vimeo here](https://vimeo.com/60220290).

 After a brief internet search, I have been unable to find any information about Weisfeiler's colleague and coauthor A. Lehman, not even a first name.
+(Update Aug.
+2020: A reader pointed me to [this recent story](https://towardsdatascience.com/a-forgotten-story-of-soviet-ai-4af5daaf9cdf) about _Andrey_ Leman.
+Thank you!)

 ### NP-Intermediate Problems